How Do You Book a Payroll Journal Entry?

 There are a few different ways to “group” these payroll journal entries.
 Some companies will post entries for individual employees, while others do it by department.
 If the former is the case, it’s important to store this information in a private folder so that it is not accessible to everyone in the accounting team.
 How you choose to group these entries really depends on which format your payroll provider uses to report on the information, or if your business has strict requirements around it.

-Frequency: Each pay period, or each reporting period (i.e. monthly)
+Frequency: Each pay period, or each reporting period (i.e. monthly or biweekly)

 The dr.’s and cr.’s